ethereumclassic/ethereumclassic.github.io/content/blog/2023-02-22-ethereum-classic-is-censorship-resistant-ethereum-is-not/index.md

 Then, the world will realize that proof of stake was just a slow, tedious, and complexity-obfuscated way of re-building a new centralized banking system, bit by bit, without anyone noticing.

-Thus, in the end, their glorified "[cryptoeconomic](https://medium.com/@VitalikButerin/a-proof-of-stake-design-philosophy-506585978d51)" pseudo-science will drive the system to total centralization.
+Thus, in the end, their glorified "[cryptoeconomic](https://medium.com/@VitalikButerin/a-proof-of-stake-design-philosophy-506585978d51)" pseudoscience will drive the system to total centralization.

 ---